Sept 2012 ENCODE papers.

 bedGraph files for these datasets are here: http://ftp.ebi.ac.uk/pub/databases/ensembl/encode/supplementary/integration_data_jan2011/byDataType/signal/jan2011/labsCombined/bedgraph/

 bigWig files for these datasets are here: http://ftp.ebi.ac.uk/pub/databases/ensembl/encode/supplementary/integration_data_jan2011/byDataType/signal/jan2011/labsCombined/bigwig/

-The methods used to produce these tracks are explained in the ENCODE companion paper (code GRCP011)
+The methods used to produce these tracks are explained in the ENCODE 2012 companion paper

 - Read-shift parameters and smoothing bandwidths for all individual datasets (and replicates) are listed in the table shown below (See sheet labeled FragmentLengths).
 Replicates have the same BAM filename prefix except for the "Rep[0-9]+" term.